Writers Read Author Series 2023-24

-Writers Read, sponsored by the language and literature department, is a special event featuring authors who read from and comment on their work.
-Dates, times, costs and locations are indicated below.
-(Map of … , , )
+Writers Read, sponsored by the Language and Literature Program, is a special event featuring authors who read from and comment on their work.
+Dates, times, and locations (map of EMU campus) are listed below.

 Kate Baer, author of And Yet

 Saturday, October 14 from 7:30 p.m. - 9:00 p.m. in Lehman Auditorium